 I asked you guys on Instagram what you wanted to see more of in 2019, and a lot of you said QUICK, minimal ingredient lunches and dinners.
-Ask and you shall receive!
+As such, I’m sharing this speedy, make-ahead salad.
 There are SO many benefits to this recipe worth highlight.
-Besides being downright delicious, this salad also:
+In addition to being downright delicious, this salad also:

-Now onto the dressing!
-One of my favorite combinations for quick, easy dressings lately has been nut butter, rice vinegar, soy sauce (or tamari if making gluten-free), a touch of brown sugar or honey, and just enough water or coconut milk to thin it out.
+Next, let’s talk dressing!
+One of my favorite combinations for quick, easy dressings lately has been nut butter, vinegar, soy sauce (or tamari if making gluten-free), and a touch of honey.
 It’s rich and unctuous with a nutty, umami-rich flavor profile.

-Sunflower seed butter also works exceedingly well here if you or a family member have a nut allergy.Enjoy this salad as is for quick, make-ahead lunches, or add an extra protein boost by mixing in baked tofu, shredded rotisserie chicken, or sautéed shrimp.
+Alternatively, sunflower seed butter works well if you or a family member have a nut allergy.Enjoy this salad as is for quick, make-ahead lunches, or add an extra protein boost by mixing in baked tofu, shredded rotisserie chicken, or sautéed shrimp.

 Easy, versatile, nutritious, and guaranteed to become a salad staple.

-If you make this recipe, be sure to tag #dishingouthealth on Instagram so I can see your beautiful creations.
-And if you have a chance, come back and comment below and rate the recipe—it helps tremendously in terms of web searches!
-Cheers, friends.
+Lastly, if you make this recipe, be sure to tag #dishingouthealth on Instagram so I can see your beautiful creations.

 - 2 Tbsp. unseasoned rice vinegar